Probate Litigation Attorney in Los Angeles

 Defending Your Interests During Complex Probate Litigation Matters

-After someone dies, all of their belongings will go through the process known as “probate,” unless specific assets have been included in a privately-owned trust.
+After someone dies, their property goes through the process known as probate unless specific assets are held in a privately owned trust.

-Whether you’re the beneficiary of a will or the administrator of a trust, it can be daunting to face a challenge during probate.
-Let our experienced Los Angeles probate litigation lawyer at the Law Office of Mitchell A. Port help you craft a winning strategy and provide the skilled representation that you need.
+Whether you are the beneficiary of a will or the administrator of a trust, facing a legal challenge during probate can feel overwhelming.
+Let our experienced Los Angeles probate litigation lawyer at the Law Office of Mitchell A. Port guide you in developing a sound strategy and provide steady representation.

-By standing up against claims and petitions that could impact your family, we’ll aim to preserve your loved one’s legacy and defend your own interests, too.
+By defending against claims and petitions that could affect your family, we work to preserve your loved one’s legacy and protect your interests.

 Reach out to our Los Angeles probate litigation attorney for a free phone consultation by calling (310) 526-3433, or contact us online now.